-53. (I).
-Social Psychology.-The study of the effects of the various types of human association on the mental processes of the individual; the analysis of group consciousness and group sentiment.
+53. (I) Social Psychology.-The study of the various types of human association on the mental processes of the individual; the analysis of group consciousness and group sentiment.

-54. (II).
-Abnormal Psychology.-An analysis of abnormal phenomena.
+54. (II) Abnormal Psychology.
+An analysis of abnormal phenomena.
 A concrete interpretation of the terms conscious, subconscious, and unconscious, and their relation to one another; the types of mental disorder.